Protecting Microsoft 365 from on-premises attacks

 Define the network named locations to avoid noisy detections on location-based signals.

 Use UEBA to get insights on anomaly detection.

-Microsoft Cloud App Security (MCAS) provides UEBA in the cloud.
+Microsoft Defender for Cloud Apps provides UEBA in the cloud.

 You can integrate on-premises UEBA from Azure Advanced Threat Protection (ATP).
-MCAS reads signals from Azure AD Identity Protection.
+Defender for Cloud Apps reads signals from Azure AD Identity Protection.